Understanding Gratuity: How Is It Calculated and What Does the Gratuity Act Say?

 OR

-Gratuity is to be paid to any employee only if he provides service for a minimum time of five years at a stretch with his employer in the company.
-The Gratuity calculation is done based on the last average remuneration drawn and time in years served by an employee.
+Gratuity is to be paid to any employee only if they provide service for a minimum of five years at a stretch with their employer in the company.
+The gratuity calculation is based on the last average remuneration drawn and the time in years served by an employee.

 octavious